populationgenomics/gnomad-browser/browser/about/about.md

 4. **Scalability**: CPG builds platforms and approaches that are robust for use at population scale;

 5. **Connectedness**: CPG is part of and helps to build a global network of leading genomic research teams.

+For links to some of our [publications](https://populationgenomics.org.au/about-us/resources/publications/), some [talks](https://populationgenomics.org.au/about-us/resources/talks/) by our team members, and for information on the CPG’s open source [software tools](https://populationgenomics.org.au/about-us/resources/software-tools-2/) that support our work, please see the [Centre for Population Genomics](https://populationgenomics.org.au) website.
 <br />
 <br />